MiroMindAI/MiroThinker/README.md

 This will start a server at: `http://0.0.0.0:$PORT$`.
 Use this as your server base URL.

-#### Quantized Light-Weight Options
+#### Option 2: Quantized Light-Weight Options

-We also provide guidance to serve the MiroThinker model with CPU optimized quantization techniques and GPU-related quantization techniques and provide analysis and guideliens to serve the model with llama.cpp or ollama.
+We also provide comprehensive guidance for serving MiroThinker models using CPU-optimized and GPU-accelerated quantization techniques, along with detailed analysis and guidelines for deployment with llama.cpp, Ollama, SGLang, and other inference frameworks.
+A complete guide can be found at [Deployment Documentation](apps/gradio-demo/)

 ### Basic Usage